swapniltech0390/mean-login-logout/README.md

-Is is a Skeleton Project for MEAN Stack
+Skeleton Project for MEAN Stack

-Ready to go skeleton with advance features of MEAN
+Ready to go with advance features of MEAN
 1) Angular 15
 2) Express
 3) MongoDB